Ovi (poetry)

 Ovee (ovee, literally "strung together"), also spelled owi or owee, is a poetic metre used in Marathi poems for "rhythmic prose", generally used in narrative poems.
 A poem using this metre is also called an ovee.
-Ovee is one of the "oldest Marathi song genres still performed today".
+Ovee is among the "oldest Marathi song genres still performed today".
 It has been in use since the 13th century in written poetry; however, oral traditions of women's ovee pre-date the literary ovee.
 While literary ovee is used by the Varkari saints in bhakti (devotional) literature, women's ovee is passed via the oral tradition through generations of women, who sing them while working or for pleasure.

 Forms and origins

 Two forms of ovee are popular today: the granthik (literary) ovee and the women's ovee.
 The literary ovee is sung without tala (rhythm) by a kirtankar in a kirtan, a devotional call-and-response chanting form.
 This is generally used for ovees of saints like Dnyaneshwar, Eknath and Namdev.
 The women's ovee is sung with tala, when the women gather for work or pleasure.

 The ovee metre originated in literature with the Varkari saint, Dnyaneshwar (1275–1296).
 Both his magnum opuses Dnyaneshwari and Amrutanubhav are composed in ovee meter.
-It is one of the two popular poetry metres used by Varkari saints, the other being abhanga – contributed to the saint, Tukaram (1577–1650).
+It is one of the two popular poetry metres used by Varkari saints, the other being abhanga – attributed to the saint, Tukaram (1577–1650).
 While ovee is used for narrative poems, abhanga meter is used for lyrical poems and devotional poems.

 The ovee metre is believed to be existed in folk song tradition even before Dnyaneshwar, which the saint adopted for his literary works.
 Though the ovee tradition pre-dates the Varkari bhakti tradition, there is little record of contents of early ovees.
 Women's ovees have been passed from generation to generation only through oral means.